sgmurphy/wordpress-plugins/exclusive-addons-for-elementor/readme.txt

 == Changelog ==
+= 2.6.9 - 23/01/2024 =
+- On Image Magnifier widget, add support to lazysizes JS library (used by Wordpress plugins like EWWW Image Optimizer)
+- Increase support for Elementor and Elementor Pro
+- Improve security on element "Logo Carousel" and extension "Link Anything"

 = 2.6.8 - 25/09/2023 =
 - Support Elementor 3.16.4 & Elementor Pro 3.16.2
 - Feature: Allow mobile options in Heading Widget Style